Jayllyz/setupWSL/README.md

    sudo apt-get install -y nodejs npm
    ```

-5. Update, upgrade and clean package list.
+6. Update, upgrade and clean package list.

    ```bash
    sudo apt update && sudo apt upgrade -y && sudo apt autoremove
    ```

-## Useful tools
+## Useful Tools

-There are tons of useful tools you can install to enhance your experience on Linux and so on WSL, you can continue [here](more.md).
+There are numerous useful tools you can install to enhance your experience on Linux and WSL.
+You can find more information [here](more.md).

-Microsoft has also created a guide to help you benefit from WSL if you use VS Code, you can find it [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
+Microsoft has also created a guide to help you maximize the benefits of WSL if you use VS Code.
+You can access it [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).

+> [!IMPORTANT]
+> When working with WSL, always clone or create your projects inside the Linux file system.
+Performance may significantly decrease, and certain features might not work properly (e.g: hot reloading).<br>
+> For more information, refer to the [Docker best practices documentation](https://docs.docker.com/desktop/wsl/best-practices/).

 ## Thank you for reading! :sparkles: